vetal-e/documentation/_build/markdown/markdown/api/authentication/oauth-client-credentials.md

 #### NOTE
 Access tokens for back-office and storefront API are not interchangeable.
 If you attempt to request data for the storefront API with a token generated for the back-office application, access will be denied.

+#### NOTE
+Business Tip

+<a href="https://oroinc.com/b2b-ecommerce/what-is-b2b-ecommerce/" target="_blank">What is B2B eCommerce</a> and how does it differ from B2C?
+Read our guide to find out.
 <!-- Frontend -->